Muhlenberg College Copyright Policy

 - Typically, Muhlenberg will grant its faculty member ownership of the copyright in scholarly, artistic, literary, musical, and educational materials that were wholly developed by the faculty member within the author's field of expertise.
 For example, at Muhlenberg, a faculty member who develops course material or a creative or scholarly work is typically assigned the copyright to that material subject to a royalty-free license granted the College to use the work.

 - An exception to the above rule for faculty works occurs when a prior contractual agreement exists to transfer ownership rights -- for example, for a scholarly article published in a journal that requires (full or joint) ownership of copyright rights -- or when an agreement exists where the College may recoup certain development and/or royalty expenses.

 - Joint authorship

-- Joint authorship and merging of content and technologies (such as intellectual content embedded in software such as a learning “game”) creates complications and in these cases ownership rights should be agreed upon prior to creation of the work, be it an online course, multimedia work of art, or software.
+- Joint authorship and merging of content and technologies (such as intellectual content embedded in software such as a learning “game”) create complications and in these cases, ownership rights should be agreed upon prior to the creation of the work, be it an online course, multimedia work of art, or software.

 - Use of significant College resources

 - Ownership of professional or academic-related material developed with significant College resources is assigned according to a pre-development agreement between the developer and the College.

 - Material developed by employees of the College other than as specified above (salaried staff, consultants, faculty working in a non-academic capacity for the College, commissioned works by the College, acquired works, or students working for the College in non-academic capacities) is owned by the College unless otherwise agreed in writing.